Communications and Computing & Engineering Building

 FTM 240.
 Analysis of the Moving Image.3 Credits.

 How do we read images?
-This course explores the techniques used to create moving image media-including film, television and interactive media-from a formal and aesthetic perspective.
+This course explores the techniques used to create moving-image media from a formal, aesthetic, and theoretical perspective.
 Students learn to think and write critically about how the techniques of production work to communicate ideas and convey meaning and emotion to viewers.
-Sophomore status required.
+Students also learn critical and classical film theories to deepen their thinking and develop their own individual styles and purpose as filmmakers, media artists, and moving image analysts.

 Offered: Every year, All